 Server level settings.
-Mouse over the System menu tab, then click Realtime Blacklists.
-The Realtime Blacklists page opens.
+Mouse over the System menu tab, then click Realtime

 Use this page to configure and enable all realtime blacklists at the server level.
 All blacklists must be configured and enabled at the server level before an IMail e-mail domain can use them.
 This lets a system administrator decide which blacklists to allow an e-mail domain to use.
 Only blacklists that are enabled on the Realtime Blacklists page are available for use in domain (host) level configurations.